About Your Library

 Haverstraw Library cardholders in good standing may borrow tablets (Androids and iPads) for a 2 week (14 day) period.
 Many educational and entertainment apps have been downloaded to the tablets including Ace the SAT, Daily Cardio Workout, Recipe Search, Citizenship 2013, Rosetta Course, 3D Bowling and more.
 Drop by the Adult Reference desk at either building to borrow a tablet out.

-Nook Colors are available for check out at both Library buildings at the Adult Reference desk.
+Nook Colors and Amazon Kindles are available for check out at both Library buildings at the Adult Reference desk.
 Only Haverstraw Library cardholders in good standing may borrow one out.

-Our Nooks come preloaded with some content but patrons may download digital content onto the reader via our digital download service.
+Our Nooks come preloaded with some content but patrons may download digital content onto the reader via our OverDrive digital download service.
 Instructions to download content from the Library onto the reader will be provided.
 Questions?
-Call the reference desk at 786-3800 ext 18 or email us.
+Call the Reference Desk at 786-3800 ext.
+18 or email us.

 Museum Passes are available for the following museums for Haverstraw Library card holders only: